Sugandhi13/amritsar-tourism/README.md

 ### Favicon

-Favicon is used in the website header to give the website more professional look and feel.
+Favicon is used in the website title to give the website more professional look and feel.

 ![Favicon-Image](assets/readme_images/faviconimage.jpg)

 ### Navigation

 In my website 3 navigation buttons (one per page) have been provided in the top right section of the header to allow for the user to easily locate and use.
-The location of the navigation buttons can change with small screens.
-The navigation button are located under a button with the logo on small screens and populates when the user clicks on the button.
+The location of the navigation buttons can change with small (mobile) screens.
+The navigation menu is located under a button near logo on small screens and populates when the user clicks on the button.
 This section is same on all pages of website.

-#### Web Version
+#### Desktop Version

 ![Web-Navigation](assets/readme_images/webnavigation.jpg)